Costello syndrome is a genetic disease that affects a range of systems.

 It affects various parts of the body and is characterized by loose folds of skin, poor muscle tone and other problems.

-Further complications can develop, such as the development of malignant and nonmalignant tumors, heart defects, and abnormal heart muscle growth.
-Common heart problems include hypertrophic cardiomyopathy, which is an enlargement of the heart that weakens the heart muscle, abnormal heart beats, or arrhythmia, and other structural defects.
+Further complications include the development of malignant and nonmalignant tumors, heart defects, and abnormal heart muscle growth.

 Most of the signs of Costello syndrome are not noticeable at birth, but they appear as a child starts to grow.